Trinity Lutheran College (Queensland)

 Trinity Lutheran College is an independent, Christian co-educational, preparatory, early learning, junior, middle and senior years' college in Ashmore, Gold Coast, Australia.

 History

-In January 1981, Trinity Lutheran Primary School was opened by Eddie and Lila MacKenzie, Ben Stephan, Jack and Irene Strohmeyer.
+In January 1981, Trinity Lutheran Primary School was opened by Eddie and Lila MacKenzie, Ben Stephan, and Jack and Irene Strohmeyer.
 The school began with 75 students, with the first classes in the Trinity Lutheran Church Hall, Southport.

+IN 1987, Trinity Lutheran College for Years 8 to 12 was opened on the Ashmore Road campus in 1987.